OS X Mavericks: App features

 Finder gets enhancements such as tabs, full-screen support, and document tags.
 Pinch-to-zoom and swipe-to-navigate-history gestures have been removed, although both are supported anywhere else.

 The new iBooks application allows the user to read books purchased through the iBooks Store.
 The app also allows the user to purchase new content from the iBooks Store, and a night mode to make it easier to read in dark environments.

-The new Maps application allows the user the same functionality as in iOS Maps.
+The new Maps application adds the same functionalities that were featured in iOS Maps.
+Among these new features is the capability to search directions for driving and walking, report problems in the Maps application, and viewing street addresses to Maps via the Contacts application.

-The Calendar app has enhancements such as being able to add Facebook events, and an estimate for the travel time to an event.
+The Calendar app has enhancements such as being able to add Facebook events, view the map of a specified location, and an estimate for the travel time to an event.

 The Safari browser has a significantly enhanced JavaScript performance which Apple claims is faster than Chrome and Firefox.
 A Top Sites view allows the user to quickly access the most viewed sites by default.
 However, the user can pin or remove websites from the view.
 The sidebar now allows the user to view their bookmarks, reading list and shared links.
 Safari can also auto-generate random passwords and remember them through iCloud Keychain.

+Additional changes were made to the messaging system.
+FaceTime is updated so that the user no longer needs to enable camera, in a similar manner to FaceTime in iOS 7.
+OS X Mavericks 10.9.2 added the option to block users in iMessage.